Late or missed period

 If you’re looking for expert advice about late or missed periods in London, Happiher offers:

-Our approach is empathetic, evidence-based, and entirely focused on helping you feel heard and supported.
-We understand that the average age of menopause is 51 years old, and perimenopause often begins in the 40s or 50s, making it crucial to address any menstrual health concerns promptly.
+Our approach is empathetic, evidence-based and entirely focused on making you feel heard and supported.
+We know the average age of menopause is 51 years old and perimenopause often starts in the 40s or 50s so it’s essential to address any menstrual health concerns early.

 Final Thoughts

-A late or missed period isn’t something to panic about — but it’s also not something you should ignore if it keeps happening.
-Whether you’re worried, curious, or just seeking answers, expert support is close at hand.
+A late or missed period isn’t something to panic about — but it’s also not something to ignore if it keeps happening.
+Whether you’re worried, curious or just seeking answers, expert support is at hand.

-At Happiher, we’re here to help you understand what’s happening and take control of your menstrual health — with clarity, compassion, and clinical excellence.
+At Happiher we’re here to help you understand what’s going on and take control of your menstrual health — with clarity, compassion and clinical excellence.